wethod/learning-center-source/content/finance/index.md

   * **Proposals** the number of project that reached 90% (won) or went down to 0% (lost)
   * **Avg.
 Project Value** the average value of all the won projects
   * **Conversion Rate** the ratio between won projects and proposals
   * **Avg.
-Profitabilty**: the average margin of all the won projects in the selected time range
+Profitability**: the average margin of all the won projects in the selected time range
 * **Won projects** that are all the projects with a 90% or 100% probability
 * **Lost projects** that are all the projects with a 0% probability
 * **Outstanding projects** that are all the projects with a probability between 10% and 75%